-Jericho Road imported the concept of the Organisation Workshop to Hastings, after a long friendship with Marsh Farm Outreach in Luton, who were ran the one and only EVER pilot of the OW in the UK.
-Heart of Hastings CLT are now taking this approach forward initially in Ore Valley and eventually undertook a 4-week OW in the Observer Building in May 2019.
+Jericho Road imported the concept of the Organisation Workshop (OW) to Hastings, after a long friendship with Marsh Farm Outreach in Luton, who ran the first ever OW in the UK.
+Heart of Hastings CLT took this approach forward initially in Ore Valley and eventually undertook a 4-week OW in the Observer Building in May 2019.

 When local people take the initiative and turn their neighbourhood into an enterprise, they become entrepreneurs and contributors rather than ‘beneficiaries’ or victims of top-down regeneration.
-Jess has been thinking about this for a while and have now started a PhD with Prof Loretta Lees at Leicester University on ‘self-renovating neighbourhoods as an alternative to gentrification’.
-It’s exciting to be working with the Heart of Hastings Community Land Trust and with the Turner Prize-winning Granby Four Streets CLT.
+Jess has been thinking about this for a while and completed her PhD in 2022 with Prof Loretta Lees at Leicester University: Self-renovating neighbourhoods as an alternative to the false choice of gentrification or decline.
+Jess works with the Hastings Commons Community Land Trust and with the Turner Prize-winning Granby Four Streets CLT.

-Learn more about this by watching Jess’s six minute talk
+Learn more about self-renovating neighbourhoods by watching Jess’s six minute talk

 Jess spent 9 years saving Hastings Pier, and has ended up knowing much more than she ever expected to about piers!
 She claims she is still no expert in any particular aspect but has an understanding ranging from the technical to the historical to the emotional.
 She has also worked with Bognor, Birnbeck, Colwyn Bay and South Parade piers.